cherring/connection_ninja/README.markdown

       use_connection_ninja(:database)
     end

-Then in your after your normal configuration in database.yml add a new group:
+After your normal configuration in database.yml add a new group:

     database:
       development: